OpenNebula/docs/source/management_and_operations/edge_cluster_management/cluster_operations.rst

     VNTEMPLATES
     0: aws-cluster-private

-.. note:: The Terraform state is stored inside the provision information, so user doesn't need to manage it directly.
+.. note:: The Terraform state is stored inside the provision information, so the user doesn't need to manage it directly.

 Configuring
 --------------------------------------------------------------------------------

 .. warning::

-    It's important to understand that the (re)configuration can happen only on physical hosts that aren't actively used (e.g., no virtual machines running on the host) and with the operating system/services configuration untouched since the last (re)configuration.
-It's not possible to (re)configure the host with a manually modified OS/services configuration.
-Also it's not possible to fix a seriously broken host.
+    It's important to understand that the (re)configuration can happen only on physical Hosts that aren't actively used (e.g., no virtual machines running on the Host) and with the operating system/services configuration untouched since the last (re)configuration.
+It's not possible to (re)configure the Host with a manually modified OS/services configuration.
+Also, it's not possible to fix a seriously broken Host.
 Such a situation needs to be handled manually by an experienced systems administrator.

-The ``configure`` command offlines the OpenNebula hosts (making them unavailable to users) and triggers the deployment configuration phase.
+The ``configure`` command offlines the OpenNebula Hosts (making them unavailable to users) and triggers the deployment configuration phase.
 If the provision was already successfully configured before, the argument ``--force`` needs to be used.
-After successful configuration, the OpenNebula hosts are re-enabled.
+After successful configuration, the OpenNebula Hosts are re-enabled.

 Parameters: